johnperry-math/AoC2022/README.md

   This is especially true since you get your score by counting from 0's position, and 0 is unique, so it doesn't really matter which element is first.

+### Updated

+Based on discussion with others at forum.ada-lang.io, I switched to using linked lists.
+The Ada library doesn't have a proper circular linked list, so it was a little tricky, but the result is more efficient, taking only about 2/3 as much time.